Indigenous religion: Definition

 The academic study of religions has used three concepts through which to categorise different religious groups: "world religions", "new religious movements", and "indigenous religions".
 The scholar of religion Carole M. Cusack noted that "indigenous religions" were rejected from the "world religions" category because they "are typically this-wordly, orally transmitted, non-proselytizing, folk-oriented, expressed in myths and traditional law, and pluralist."

 In the nineteenth century, the dominant ways to refer to these religions were "primitive religion" or "non-literate religion", as they were seen as offering insight into how religion was practiced by the earliest humans.
 Another term, "primal religion", was coined by Andrew Walls in the University of Aberdeen in the 1970s to provide a focus on non-Western forms of religion as found in Africa, Asia, and Oceania.
 However, according to the scholar of religion Graham Harvey, such approaches preference Western industrialized people and the course of Protestant Enlightenment culture.
 Likewise, James Cox, Walls's student, argues that terms such as "primal religion", "primitive religion", and "tribal religion" suggest an undeveloped religion which can be seen as a preparation for conversion to Christianity.

-Graham Harvey states that indigenous religions constitute the majority of the world's religions.
+Graham Harvey states that indigenous religions constitute most of the world's religions.
 At the same time, he noted that "indigenous religionists" do not numerically make up the majority of religious people.

-Some indigenous religions have gained as much global visibility as some of the "world religions".
+Some religions considered "indigenous religions" have gained as much global visibility as some of the "world religions".
 For instance, musicians influenced by the belief systems of the Maori, Indigenous Australian, and Canadian First Nations peoples have had their work exposed to an international audience.

 Examples

+Shinto

-The Japanese religion Shinto is often described as an "indigenous religion", although the scholar of Asian studies John K. Nelson noted that it is often left "unclear" as to what is meant by the term "indigenous" in this context.
+The Japanese religion Shinto is often described as an "indigenous religion", although some scholars, like Asian studies scholar John K. Nelson notes that it is often "unclear" what is meant by the term "indigenous" in this context.
 He noted, for example, that there remain debates as to when the ancestors of the Japanese arrived in the islands that now make up Japan and that there were other communities, such as the Ainu, who lived on some of these islands before them.
+It is however a native religion, being the religion of the ethnicity who arrived in the islands that now make up Japan.

+Indigenous Philippine folk religions

+Indigenous Philippine folk religions are the distinct native religions of various ethnic groups in the Philippines, where most follow belief systems in line with animism.
+These indigenous folk religions include a set of local worship traditions that are devoted to the anito or diwata (and their variables), terms which translate to gods, spirits, and ancestors.

+Heathenry

-Many followers of Heathenry, a modern Pagan religion that scholars recognise as a new religious movement, like to regard their belief system as an "indigenous religion".
-In claiming a sense of indigeneity, some Heathens—particularly in the United States—attempt to frame themselves as the successors to the pre-Christian belief systems of linguistic Germanic communities in Northern Europe and thus victims of Medieval Christian colonialism and imperialism.
-The scholars Jenifer Snook, Thad Horrell, and Kirsten Horton argued that in doing so, these Heathens ignore the fact that most of them are white, and thus members of the same ethnic community which has perpetrated and benefitted from colonial and imperial policies against indigenous communities in the Americas and elsewhere.
+Many followers of Heathenry, a modern pagan religion that scholars recognise as a new religious movement, like to regard their belief system as an "indigenous religion".
+The Icelandic heathenry organisation Ásatrú has seen significant growth since its foundation in 1972, with around 1.5% of the Icelandic population being a member of the organisation as of 2024.